Opinion | A failed Fed nomination shows how excruciating climate politics can be

 That should be the minimum indication of reasonableness in a world where climate change is already having dramatic economic impacts.
 Instead, it was transformed into evidence of unacceptable radicalism.

-Bloom withdrew her candidacy on Tuesday, after Sen. Joe Manchin III (D-W.Va.) announced his opposition, because she “failed to satisfactorily address my concerns about the critical importance of financing an all-of-the-above energy policy.”
+Raskin withdrew her candidacy on Tuesday, after Sen. Joe Manchin III (D-W.Va.) announced his opposition, because she “failed to satisfactorily address my concerns about the critical importance of financing an all-of-the-above energy policy.”
 To translate: As a banking regulator, Raskin was insufficiently committed to the continued burning of fossil fuels for Manchin’s taste.

 He deserves plenty of blame, but don’t forget that Manchin’s vote against Raskin would be determinative in a 50-50 Senate only if every single Republican — both conservatives and supposed moderates — also voted against her.
 Which apparently they would have.
 GOP members of the Banking Committee were so opposed that they boycotted meetings to prevent a quorum and a vote.